-PwC is the brand under which the member firms of PricewaterhouseCoopers International Limited (PwCIL) operate and provide professional services.
+PwC is the brand under which the PwC firms of PricewaterhouseCoopers International Limited (PwCIL) operate and provide professional services.
 Together, these firms form the PwC network.
 'PwC' is often used to refer either to individual firms within the PwC network or to several or all of them collectively.
 In many parts of the world, accounting firms are required by law to be locally owned and independent.
 The PwC network is not a global partnership, a single firm, or a multinational corporation.
 The PwC network consists of firms which are separate legal entities.

-PricewaterhouseCoopers International Limited
+PricewaterhouseCoopers International Limited (PwCIL)

-Firms in the PwC network are members in, or have other connections to (PwCIL) an English private company limited by guarantee.
+Firms in the PwC network are members in, or have other connections to PwCIL, an English private company limited by guarantee.
 PwCIL does not practise accountancy or provide services to clients.
-Rather its purpose is to act as a coordinating entity for member firms in the PwC network.
-Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual member firms where appropriate.
-Member firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
-In addition, member firms may draw upon the resources of other member firms and/or secure the provision of professional services by other member firms and/or other entities.
-In return, member firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.
+Rather its purpose is to act as a coordinating entity for PwC firms in the PwC network.
+Focusing on key areas such as strategy, brand, and risk and quality, PwCIL coordinates the development and implementation of policies and initiatives to achieve a common and coordinated approach amongst individual PwC firms where appropriate.
+PwC firms of PwCIL can use the PwC name and draw on the resources and methodologies of the PwC network.
+In addition, PwC firms may draw upon the resources of other PwC firms and/ or secure the provision of professional services by other PwC firms and/or other entities.
+In return, PwC firms are bound to abide by certain common policies and to maintain the standards of the PwC network as put forward by PwCIL.

 The PwC network is not one international partnership.
-A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions and not those of PwCIL or any other member firm.
-Similarly, PwCIL cannot act as an agent of any member firm, cannot obligate any member firm, and is liable only for its own acts or omissions.
-PwCIL has no right or ability to control member firm's exercise of professional judgement.
+A PwC firm cannot act as agent of PwCIL or any otherPwC firm, cannot obligate PwCIL or any other PwC firm, and is liable only for its own acts or omissions and not those of PwCIL or any other PwC firm.
+Similarly, PwCIL cannot act as an agent of any PwC firm, cannot obligate any PwC firm, and is liable only for its own acts or omissions.
+PwCIL has no right or ability to control any PwC firm's exercise of professional judgement.